 7. Apply for a divorce.

-Most applications will be made to the Circuit Court, but the more difficult cases (or the ones involving a great deal of money) will be dealt with by the High Court.
+Most applications will be made to the Circuit Court, but the more difficult cases (or the ones involving a large portfolia of assets) will be dealt with by the High Court.

-While you're waiting for the divorce application to be heard, you'll need to get on with your life.
-If you've already been living apart for four years, you may have established a modus vivendi with your spouse which can last until the Court hearing.
-But if not, either spouse is entitled to apply for interim remedies including orders for periodical payments (maintenance), custody of children, safety or barring orders and an order entitling one spouse (normally the wife with any children) to sole occupancy of the family home.
+While you’re waiting for the divorce application to be heard, you’ll need to get on with your life.
+If you’ve already been living apart for two years, you may have established a modus vivendi with your spouse which can last until the Court hearing.
+But if not, either spouse is entitled to apply for interim remedies including orders for periodical payments (maintenance), custody of children, safety or barring orders.